IATI/IATI-Extra-Documentation/en/activity-standard/iati-activities/iati-activity/location/point/pos.rst

 1.04
 ^^^^

-| The documentation in the schema has changed from "A human-readable description of the location (not the activity)."
+| Introduced in 1.04 to align the geocoding standard with Geographic Markup Language (GML)